 Except for the ones that like seclusion.
 Freeport provides seclusion at a more affordable rate.

 Freeport has sustained a lot of damage from hurricanes over the years and it is trying to make a tourism comeback.
-It has a lot of adventure, peace, and activities with no lines.
+It has a lot of adventure, peace, and activities without the crowd.